 Like people, puppies are social creatures.
-In order to establish relationships and get along with each other, dogs needed a way to communicate.
-That helps keep the peace between members of the same family group--including you and even the family cat or other dogs.
+To establish relationships and get along with each other, dogs needed a way to communicate.
+That helps keep the peace between members of the same family group—including you and even the family cat or other dogs.
 Learn all the reasons why puppies need to "talk" to us and how they manage to get their messages across.

 02 of 07

 Puppies aren't born magically understanding your language.
 And because dog talk relies so much on body language, puppies naturally pay attention to what you say—silently—even more than what you say with your lips.
 Just the nod of your head or a raised eyebrow speaks volumes to the little guy.
 Learn how you can best get your message across using body language that mimics dog-talk or vocal tones that puppies understand.

 What do all those woofs, whines, howls, and whimpers really mean?
 Is he/she playing, or do those puppy screams mean a mortal injury?
 And why won't he stop barking when you tell him to shush?
 Some of the things you do may actually increase the bark-fest.
 Learn what all the puppy noise means, and how to stop the aggravation.

 Your puppy talks all the time, from the tip of his whiskers to that flailing tail.
 Even his ear position and fur elevation speaks to you, and warns you to keep your distance, tells you his scared, or invites you to come closer.
 Humans are capable of knowing so much about their dog and living a fulfilling life together, even though dogs can't say a word!
 Body language is everything when communicating with your puppy.Continue to 5 of 7 below.

 Does he/she have a long curled tail, a bobbed tail, or no tail at all?
 And does that wagging always mean your puppy is happy?
 Not always—so learn to translate your puppy's tail talk.
 There is a reason that there are many myths about the meaning of a dog's wagging tail - dogs have very expressive tails!